 3.2.2 Several maps of the area were produced during the first decade of the nineteenth century.
 All of these maps were published at a small scale, thus precluding any meaningful analysis of individual buildings.
 Some of the maps, however, do provide an indication of the extent of development in the early nineteenth century.
-Dean and Pigot's map of 1809 (Plate 4), for instance, show some buildings to have been erected along the north side of Ashley Lane, although the Site Area appears to have remained undeveloped.
+Cole and Roper's map of 1801 (Plate 4), for instance, show some buildings to have been erected along the north side of Ashley Lane, although the Site Area remained undeveloped.

-Plate 4: Extract from Dean and Pigot's map, published in 1809, with arrow marking the position of the Site Area
+Plate 4: Extract from Cole and Roper's map, published in 1801, with arrow marking the position of the Site Area

-- 3.2.3 The next available maps of the study area are those produced by Pigot in 1819 and Johnson in 1820 (Fig 3).
-Whilst these maps were produced as a fairly small scale, they show that the northern part of the Site Area had been developed, with the erection of a block of buildings along the south side of Nelson Street (Site 02).
+3.2.3 The next available maps of the study area are those produced by Pigot in 1819 and Johnson in 1820 (Fig 3).
+Whilst these maps were produced as a fairly small scale, they show that the northern part of the Site Area had been developed, with the erection of a small block of buildings (Site 02) across the north-eastern corner, fronting onto Ashley Lane.
 Johnson's map also shows Crown Lane, Blakeley Street (known latterly as Dantzic Street) and Nelson Street to have been laid out, creating plots awaiting development.
-Further development evidently occurred shortly after Johnson's survey, as a map produced by Swire in 1824 (Fig 4) shows buildings to have been erected across most of the Site Area.
-The layout of these buildings suggests that these comprised rows of workers' housing, separated by narrow alleys or courts. - 3.2.4 A more detailed map of the study area, produced by Bancks & Co's in 1831, similarly shows the Site Area to have been developed entirely (Fig 5).
-The layout of the building confirms that most, if not all, were workers' housing.
-These included rows of back-to-back houses fronting onto New Blakeley Street and Ashley Lane, with the rear properties accessed via small yards.
-Some slightly larger houses are shown along the New Blakeley Street frontage, with an enclosed court to the rear.
+Further development evidently occurred shortly after Johnson's survey, as a map produced by Swire in 1824 (Fig 4) shows the Site Area to have been developed almost entirely.
+The building depicted by Johnson (Site 02) had been extended along Ashley Lane, creating the south-eastern boundary of the present Site Area.
+A parallel block of buildings had also been built along New Blakeley Street by 1824, separated from the Ashley Lane houses by the narrow Holden Street.